 • Solar thermal panels

-Applying for these solar grants in the UK would be easier if you had a Microgeneration Certification Scheme while installing the renewable energy source.
+Applying for these solar grants in the UK would have been easier if you had a Microgeneration Certification Scheme while installing the renewable energy source.

 Free Solar Panel Schemes – a Myth?